-(Creating hierarchical categories in WordPress)
+(Adding hierarchical categories to WordPress)

-To create a new category while creating or editing a post:
+If you need to create a new category while creating or editing a post:

-- Click on +Add New Category,
+- Click on the ‘+Add New Category’ link,

-Your new category will instantly become available …
+The new category will instantly become available …

 (New category added)

-How To Delete WordPress Categories
+How To Delete Categories

 You can delete WordPress categories individually, or in bulk.